Open Questions on the Bernoulli Factory Problem

 -

-See also the following questions on Mathematics Stack Exchange and MathOverflow: Converging polynomials, Error bounds, A conjecture, Hypergeometric random variable, Lorentz operators, Derivatives of moments, Series representations. ↩
+See also the following questions on Mathematics Stack Exchange and MathOverflow: Converging polynomials, Error bounds, A conjecture, Hypergeometric random variable, Lorentz operators, Series representations. ↩

 -